vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 `If you’re already managing other platforms, these steps may already be completed.`

-If not already done, you'll need to set up the AirWatch Cloud Connector (ACC) and/or the VMware Identity Manager Connector.
+If not already done, you'll need to set up the AirWatch Cloud Connector (ACC) and/or the Workspace ONE Access Connector.
 This is what provides connectivity to your LDAP/Active Directory services in order to enumerate/validate users when they attempt to enroll.
-Connectors do not require inbound network connectivity, so they can be placed inside your network making only outbound calls to Workspace ONE UEM (ACC) or Workspace ONE Access (IDM Connector).
+Connectors do not require inbound network connectivity, so they can be placed inside your network making only outbound calls to Workspace ONE UEM (ACC) or Workspace ONE Access Connector.

 > **NOTE:** In cases where you're simply adding macOS as another platform into an already configured Workspace ONE deployment, these connectors may already have been installed and configured.
 You do not need to set this up again if it is already in place for the specific organization group where you'll be enrolling macOS.